bormaxi8080/osint-timeline/DRAFT.md

 2900 ChatGPT Prompts for Everyday Professional Tasks: https://promptmatic.ai/prompts

+CyberScraper 2077 is not just another web scraping tool – it's a glimpse into the future of data extraction.
+Born from the neon-lit streets of a cyberpunk world, this AI-powered scraper uses OpenAI, Gemini and LocalLLM Models to slice through the web's defenses, extracting the data you need with unparalleled precision and style: https://github.com/itsOwen/CyberScraper-2077

+Rath - Next generation of automated data exploratory analysis and visualization platform: https://github.com/Kanaries/Rath

 ListServe - Lightning-fast serving engine for AI models.
 Flexible.
 Easy.
 Enterprise-scale: https://github.com/Lightning-AI/LitServe

 SpeedML - Speedml is a Python package to speed start machine learning projects: https://github.com/Speedml/speedml